 Musical Director – Paul Kelly

-Paul Kelly was appointed as the new Musical Director when Mrs Constantine retired in 2010, Mr Kelly brought a wealth of experience to the post, having started his conducting career with George Hurst at Canford Summer School and later becoming a private pupil of Ezra Rachin – a former assistant to Fritz Reiner.
+Paul Kelly was appointed as the new Musical Director when Mrs Constantine retired in 2010, Paul brought a wealth of experience to the post, having started his conducting career with George Hurst at Canford Summer School and later becoming a private pupil of Ezra Rachin – a former assistant to Fritz Reiner.
 While living in Croydon he directed a variety of orchestras, choirs and bands including most of the Mozart operas, La Boheme, Cenorentola, The Bartered Bride and Hansel and Gretel with the Croydon Opera Singers.

 After a year spent studying at the Listz Academy in Budapest he returned to the UK to concentrate on a career in education, while he also studied part time for a masters in composition at Goldsmiths College, retiring from the post of Director of Music at the William Brookes School in Much Wenlock in 2005.
 Since then Paul has been Musical Director of Shifnal Chorale and has also revived his interest in trumpet playing forming Random Brass, a brass quintet.

 Pauls vision for the choir is to give greater time to developing and improving acoustic tone, using a series of exercises and increased practice of harmonic vowel sounds, scales and rounds.
 50 pieces from the repertoire have been selected for maintenance and development and there are plans for some 16 pieces to be recorded and released as a cd over the coming year (2015).
 Paul has overseen a number of joint concerts with other choirs and instrumental groups.